abyzovlab/SCellector/README.md

 python Third_generate_allele_frequency_plot.py -a test_AF.txt -g Test_germ_hap.vcf -o test_directory/ -S test_sample_name

 #### Notes:
 1. The "-n" option is for the number of SNP unit used.
 The default it 100.
 This means that the allele frequency is calculated over 100 SNPs and represented as a unit in the plot.
 This number is based on a whole genome sequenced sample with 5 million reads.
 But please change this unit appropriately for your samples to assure proper comparisons across samples with different read counts.
+The second script gives a recommendation on the number of SNPs to use as a SNP unit